 It is the policy of Lassen Community College that individuals have primary responsibility for ensuring their own security and that of their personal effects.
 District employees, students, and visitors are asked to help maintain a secure campus by locking windows and doors, desks, file cabinets, equipment, residence room doors and windows, and vehicles.
-The college employs a Maintenance and Operations Manager who acts as a first-line responder for all security incidents, verifies lock down, and oversees facility use after hours and on weekends.
+The college employs a Director of Facilities who acts as a first-line responder for all security incidents, verifies lock down, and oversees facility use after hours and on weekends.
 The Susanville Police department has jurisdiction for crimes on the main campus and within the City of Susanville.
 The Lassen County Sheriff's department has jurisdiction for crimes within the county of Lassen but outside the city of Susanville.
-The Lassen Community College Maintenance and Operations Manager maintains the required crime statistics, assists law enforcement when asked and has authority to issue parking tickets.
+The Lassen Community College Director of Facilities maintains the required crime statistics, assists law enforcement when asked and has authority to issue parking tickets.